Scholars at Risk

 UiO was hosting the Norwegian Scholars at Risk Conference 13 November 2015: International Partnership in Academia - an Ethical Challenge?

-Scholars at Risk was established at University of Chicago i juni 2000 by a number of universities.
-From the start, most institutions were American, but over the last years the most substantial growth has been in Europe.The network has over 500 member institutions in 39 countries.
-UiO has been member since 2001, and since 2008 a number of other Norwegian higher education institutions have joined.
+Scholars at Risk was established at the University of Chicago in June 2000 by a number of universities.
+From the start, most institutions were American, but over the last years the most substantial growth has been in Europe.The network has over 500 member institutions in 40 countries.
+UiO has been a member since 2001, and since 2008 some other Norwegian higher education institutions have joined.
 Scholars at Risk and its Norwegian members launched the Norwegian Section of the network in 2011.
-Scholars at Risk - Norway Section is organising joint activities in Norway focusing on academic freedom, and is coordinated by the University of Agder.
-There are 19 members of SAR Norway, including all the universities.
+Scholars at Risk - Norway Section organises joint activities in Norway focusing on academic freedom, and is coordinated by the University of Agder.
+There are 19 members of SAR Norway.